Horadry/KAGGLE-HPA-Single-Cell-Classification-2021/README.md

 Our future plan is to inspecting the effectiveness of other models so that we can improve the accuracy.

-Reducing the 4-channel method to a 3-channel solution would decrease the number of hyperparameters, gaining a decreased computation time.

 ## Contact